Manila, the Philippines

 Another monument in honor of the KKK (Philippine revolutionary society, not the white supremacist group) shrine that had been cleaned and cleared was the one at its foundation site in Recto St., Manila.
 The shrine showing Bonifacio and five other founders was stuff for Philippine History 101.
-I had forgotten that the revolution was born in this corner where one KKK member’s house once stood.
+I had forgotten that the revolution was born in this corner where a KKK member’s house once stood.

 Manila City Hall

 Martial Law Memorial Wall

 Who knew that a series of marble plaques engraved with the names of those martyred by the Marcos regime was erected between the City Hall and Mehan Garden?
-Not I. Given the current political climate and history revisionism, the memorial was all the more unexpected and necessary.
+Given the current political climate and historical revisionism, the memorial was all the more unexpected and necessary.

-Another surprise for me was the statue of Sisa, the fictional character in Rizal’s Noli Me Tangere.
+Another surprise was the statue of Sisa, the fictional character in Rizal’s Noli Me Tangere.
 But then, the tragedy of Sisa could well be the individual stories of the disenfranchised roaming the city.

 Considered by environmentalists as “the lungs of Manila,” this former botanical garden was endangered in the name of urban development (read: more buildings and concrete).
 It had been revitalized as a public park, although when I was there, the gates were closed.
 My beshies and I had to ask the caretakers to let us in, if only briefly.
 A few trees and flowering plants effectively kept the chaos and pollution of the city at bay.

 What used to be a dimly-lit and stinky pedestrian underpass choked with vendors and vagrants had been cleared of obstructions and outfitted with lights.
 There should be no reason for undisciplined Pinoys to risk life and limb jaywalking above.

 But another social ill reared its ugly head just days after the clean-up.
 A group of militant students vandalized the newly-painted walls with their unsightly slogans, proving why we could not have nice things.
-This nuisance to society could not comprehend that freedom of speech came with social responsibility and artistic expression came with artistic standards, both of which they lacked.
+This nuisance to society could not comprehend that freedom of speech came with social responsibility and artistic expression came with aesthetic standards, both of which they lacked.

 Manila Central Post Office